 Inactive trucks, tractors, golf carts, and forklifts can disrupt organizational output.
 Consequently, fleet downtime negatively affects employee productivity, consumer supply chains, and company profits.

 The worst part?

 Most unexpected vehicle failures could be avoided with effective preventive maintenance (PM) programs.
 Smart fleet management teams monitor and repair small problems before they become big ones.
 Maintaining a world-class fleet organization involves many moving parts.
-Fleet managers must maintain optimal fleet sizes, strategize low-mileage routes, reduce equipment lifecycle costs, hire dependable team members, and more.
+Fleet managers must maintain optimal fleet sizes, strategize low-mileage routes using route scheduling, reduce equipment lifecycle costs, hire dependable team members, and more.

 However, the heart of every world-class fleet management program is strategic equipment maintenance.
 Implementing a fleet preventive maintenance (PM) system everyone on the team can easily follow is pivotal.
 In this article, we’ll review some quick tips for developing an enduring preventive maintenance program that increases uptime and decreases costs:

 How to Establish an Excellent Fleet Preventive Maintenance Program

 1. Choose a user-friendly CMMS